Community Foundation of the Eastern Shore: History

 1988 - Foundation's assets reach $1 million.

 1994 - Foundation's 10th anniversary.
 Assets are $6.9 million.

 1995 - Grants to the community exceed $1.5 million.

 1996 - Foundation's assets reach $10 million.

 1999 - Selected by the Kresge Foundation for a campaign to raise community capital.
 Foundation's assets reach $20 million.

 2000 - Foundation completes the Kresge Challenge phase 1, receiving $1 million from the community and a match of $1 million from the Kresge Foundation.

 2000 - Frank and Mitzi Perdue announce a gift of $4 million to the Foundation.

 2001 - Foundation's assets reach $30 million.

 2002 - Foundation grants $50 thousand to Wor-Wic Community College to expand their nursing program.

 2003 - Foundation is the first to receive the Seal of Excellence from the Maryland Association of Nonprofit Organizations.

 2004 - Foundation's 20th anniversary.
 Assets reach $42 million.

 2006 - Foundation purchases permanent facility, sets up regional Nonprofit Support Center.

 2006 - Foundation selected as one of 10 foundations nationwide to participate in Partners Investing in Nursing's Future, a national initiative of the Robert Wood Johnson Foundation and the Northwest Health Foundation.

 2009 - Foundation's 25th anniversary.
 Assets reach $68.2 million.
 25th Anniversary Partnership Prize awarded to The Family Connections Community Service Center.
 Over $3 million in grants was awarded, and $185,000 in scholarships from over 100 scholarship funds.

 2009 - Foundation opens ShoreCAN Volunteer Center.

 2010 - Foundation offers office space to nonprofits in their Nonprofit Office Center.
 Initial nonprofits occupying space include: Women Supporting Women, Del-Mar-Va Council Boy Scouts of America, Delmarva Education Foundation, Delmarva Water Transport Committee, and Delmarva Low Impact Tourism Experiences.

 2011 - Foundation's donors launch The Women's Fund which quickly reaches $100,000 in donations in five months.
 One of three Community Foundations featured in a study by The Center for Effective Philanthropy, as evidence of the use of strategic planning.

 2014 - Foundation makes three Pearls of Service awards as part of their 30th Anniversary Gala.
 Awards of a $10,000 endowment fund were made to MAC, Inc., Seton Center, and Diakonia.

-2019 - Foundation marked it's 35th Anniversary with a SPARK campaign for Lower Shore Education.
+2019 - Foundation marked its 35th anniversary with a SPARK campaign for Lower Shore Education.
 This campaign challenged the Wicomico and Worcester County Education Foundations and Somerset County Public Schools to raise $35,000, to which the Foundation would match.

 2020 - Foundation establishes COVID-19 Emergency Response Fund with funding from the Richard A. Henson Foundation, Perdue Farms, Carefirst, Delmarva Power, M&T Bank, First Shore Federal, and numerous local donors.